nikki9119/coin-counter-api/README.md

-# coin_detector_backend
+# coin-counter-api

-This is purely an API which receives an image and identifies the coins present in the image.
+This is an API which receives an image and identifies the coins present in the image (Indian coins).

 ## Request format